 To view a video of 'How to win a fellowship' click here.

 The fellowship is for early career post-doctoral positions and these awards are often awarded to people who have received their PhD in the last 3 years.
 Applications may however be researchers who have transitioned into applied health research from a different disciplinary background or are returning from a career break.
+Applicants can apply if they have not yet completed their viva (as long as they have completed it and made any amendments) before their start date in October.

-It is possible to work at 60% part time during this fellowship, particularly if the candidate wishes to continue with their clinical/professional work.
+It is possible to work at 60% (part time) during this fellowship, particularly if the candidate wishes to continue with their clinical/professional work.

 All applicants must ensure their proposed research project is compatible with NIHR remit.